Gehad-Eid/AZER/README.md

 ## Feedback and Support

-For any questions, feedback, or support, feel free to contact our support team at support@azerapp.com.
+For any questions, feedback, or support, feel free to contact our team.
 We appreciate your suggestions and are dedicated to enhancing your experience.

-Join our community on social media to stay updated and share your experiences: [Facebook](https://www.facebook.com/AZERapp) | [Twitter](https://twitter.com/AZERapp) | [Instagram](https://www.instagram.com/AZERapp)

 We hope AZER enriches your life and helps you achieve a positive mindset!